sbusso/Bear-Power-Pack/Bear TOC.md

 - Use <!--TOC--> to merge with text,
 - Or paste TOC manually.
 - As bullet or numbered lists
-- Optional HTML links
+- Optional with HTML links
+- Delete or reapply TOC to edited “toc’ed” note, or use from original as a last step before publish.
-- On Mac use [Marked 2](http://marked2app.com) that works very well with Bear and has a more advanced TOC function (uses same <!--TOC--> tag).
+- On Mac you can use [Marked 2](http://marked2app.com) that works very well with Bear and has a more advanced TOC function (uses same <!--TOC--> tag).

 (*Written and edited in Bear on iOS and Mac*)